 - Click on the Elearning button at the top of the page.

-- Click on "Transfer and Graduate Student Orientation Modules" to get started.
+- Click on "Transition Orientation Modules" to get started.

 Making the decision to transfer can be a difficult choice.
 Transfer Student Services (TSS) works with incoming transfer students to help ensure as smooth a transition as possible.